cdisc-org/cdisc-rules-engine/resources/schema/Operator.md

 ## invalid_duration

 Duration ISO-8601 check, returns True if a duration is not in ISO-8601 format.
 Parameter `negative` must be given to either allow or disallow negative durations as valid.
+Note: it should be a string argument of "False" or "True" as it will be converted to boolean by engine.

 > DURVAR is invalid